Skip to main content

 "Why don't you show Tara the office building and our various departments?"
 Udai insisted.
 Pratap frowned at his words.

 "Yes, why not?"
-Tara smiled, "I will love to know about all your projects, they can be perspectives of future investment."
+Tara smiled, "I would love to know about all your projects, they can be perspectives of future investment."
 Pratap nodded.
 He walked out, followed by the girl.

 "Yes, my eldest one too.
 Hence, his mother thought this would be a good idea."
 Udai smiled.
 "He needs to meet more like-minded people."